 Choosing the Perfect Sink for your RemodelJune 18, 2019 // Posted in:

-Now that you’ve selected the perfect solid surface countertop for your newly renovated kitchen or bathroom, your next decision is choosing the perfect sink.
+Now that you’ve selected the perfect solid surface countertop for your newly renovation, your next decision is choosing a kitchen or bathroom sink.
 With so many options on the market today, Granite and Trend Transformations is here to put it all in perspective for you with an easy guide to making the perfect choice.

 • Stainless Steel Sinks – Experts agree: stainless steel sinks are the best choice to complement your granite or solid surface countertops because of their capability to house undermount sinks and their inherent durability.
-Look for lower-gauge stainless steel when selecting your sink to ensure the highest quality and longevity.
+Look for lower-gauge stainless steel when choosing a kitchen or bathroom sink to ensure the highest quality and longevity.

 • Enamel-Coated Cast Iron Sinks – Consumers today still prefer enamel-coated sinks for their beauty and aesthetic qualities.
 Experts warn, however, that if you are tough on it, an enamel coated cast iron sink may scratch and wear over time.